Bogo56/RecipeApp/README.md

 As I mentioned, I have deployed the frontend part to Heroku - so you can play around with it.
 Here is the link: https://recipe-app-2022.herokuapp.com/#467

-Login with theese credentials.
+Login with these credentials.
 It will ask them from you once you try to search.

 You can log with:
 **USERNAME**: "Admin"